Comorian languages

 Comorian (Shikomori, or Shimasiwa, the "language of islands") is the name given to a group of four Bantu languages spoken in the Comoro Islands, an archipelago in the southwestern Indian Ocean between Mozambique and Madagascar.
 It is named as one of the official languages of the Union of the Comoros in the Comorian constitution.
 Shimaore, one of the languages, is spoken on the disputed island of Mayotte, a French department claimed by Comoros.

 Like Swahili, the Comorian languages are Sabaki languages, part of the Bantu language family.
 Each island has its own language, and the four are conventionally divided into two groups: the eastern group is composed of Shindzuani (spoken on Ndzuani) and Shimaore (Mayotte), while the western group is composed of Shimwali (Mwali) and Shingazija (Ngazidja).
 Although the languages of different groups are not usually mutually intelligible, only sharing about 80% of their lexicon, there is mutual intelligibility between the languages within each group, suggesting that Shikomori should be considered as two language groups, each including two languages, rather than four distinct languages.

 Historically, the language was written in the Arabic-based Ajami script.
-The French colonial administration introduced the Latin script, of which a modified version was officially decreed in 2009.
+The French colonial administration introduced the Latin script.
+In 2009 the current independent government decreed a modified version of the Latin script for official use.
 Many Comorians now use the Latin script when writing the Comorian language although the Ajami script is still widely used, especially by women.
+Recently, some scholars have suggested that the language may be on its way to endangerment, citing the unstable code-switching and numerous French words used in daily speech.

 It is the language of Umodja wa Masiwa, the national anthem.

+History and classification

+The first Bantu speakers arrived at the Comoros sometime between the 5th and 10th centuries, before the Shirazi Arabs.

+Shimwali

+The Shimwali dialect was possibly one of the earliest Bantu languages to be recorded by a European.
+On July 3, 1613, Walter Payton claimed to have recorded 14 words on the island of Moheli, stating "They speak a kind of Morisco language."
+Sir Thomas Roe and Thomas Herbert also claimed to have recorded vocabulary.

+Until the 1970s, it was considered a dialect or archaic form of Swahili.
+This was first proposed in 1871, when Kersten suggested it might be a mixture of Shingazija, Swahili, and Malagasy.
+In 1919 Johnston, referring to it as 'Komoro Islands Swahili - the dialect of 'Mohila' and 'the 'Mohella' language', suggested that, taken together with the other two dialects in the Comoros, it might be an ancient and corrupt form of Swahili.
+However, Ottenheimer et al. (1976) found this to not be the case.
+Instead, they classify Shimwali, as well as the other Comorian languages, as a separate language group from Swahili.